Napa Sonoma Marsh

+Overview

 The marsh is fed by Sonoma Creek (which drains the Sonoma Valley), Tolay Creek (originating in the Tolay Lake basin), and the Napa River (which drains the Napa Valley).
 Although the marsh extends north as far as State Route 12, as a practical matter, most of the marsh is only accessible by boat.

 The marsh is a productive estuarine ecosystem providing habitat for a wide diversity of flora and fauna, including numerous rare and endangered species such as the California clapper rail and California freshwater shrimp.
 Because of its rich avafaunal content, the Napa Sonoma Marsh is one of only seven marshes selected for intensive study by the Point Reyes Bird Observatory (based on a total of 50 discrete marshes appurtenant to the San Francisco Bay).

 Around 1860, the Napa Sonoma Marsh was one of the most productive wetlands of the Pacific Coast, providing habitat for millions of birds.
 By the mid-1980s, the San Francisco Bay perimeter had lost over 91 percent of its wetlands.
 The Napa Sonoma Marsh represents one of the few sizeable expanses where restoration is feasible.

 During the Vietnam War, the Navy utilized the marsh as a training ground for crews of the Navy's new Swift boats and patrol boats, operating out of Mare Island Naval Shipyard at the marsh's southern terminus.

 An extensive research literature base exists for the Napa Sonoma Marsh.